Eryadu/Java_feb_2025/src/studyMaterial/Collection/md/List/LinkedList.md

 ## LinkedList is a fundamental Java collection /or data Structure that implements both the List and Deque interfaces, providing a
    doubly-linked list data structure.
 Unlike ArrayList, LinkedList excels at frequent insertions/deletions but has slower random access.
+## The underlying data structure is Double Linked List
+-- Insertion order is preserved.
+-- Duplicates are allowed.
+-- Heterogeneous Objects are allowed.
+-- Null insertion is possible
+-- Linked list implements Serializable abd Clonable interfaces but not RandomAccess interface -- Linked list is the best choice if our frequent operation is insertion or deletion in the middle.
+-- LinkedList is the worst choice if our frequent operation is retrieval operation -- Usually we can use LinkedList to implement stacks and Queues to provide support for this requirement linked list class define following specific methods:  void addFirst();
+                                             void addLast();
+                                             Object getFirst();
+                                             Object getLast();
+                                             Object removeFirst();
+                                             void removeLast();

+## Difference ArrayList and Linked List
+            ArrayList                                          LinkedList
+-- It is the best choice if our frequent operation    It is the best choice if our frequent op is insertion and Deletion. is retrieval
+-- ArrayList is worst case for frequent op are        LinkedList  is the worst choice if our frequent operation is retrival insertion and Deletion.
+-- Underlying DS is resizable or growable Array       DS is double linked list -- Implement Random Access interface                  Doesn't support RandomAccess interface.

 1. Key Features